bblfsh/documentation/driver/sdk.md

 current directory and compare them with the previously generated files, failing and printing a diff if it detects any changes.

-If you need to regenerate some of the files for a new version that changes the output of the native AST or the UAST, you'll need to regenerate the affected files **with the current version installed on the server**.
+If you need to regenerate some of the files for a new version that changes the output of the native AST or the UAST, you'll need to regenerate the affected files **with the current version of the driver you're developing** installed on the server.
 This can be done with the commands:

 ```
 make build # build the driver docker image